onap/integration/docs/docs_scaleout.rst

 The Scale Out Use Case
 ~~~~~~~~~~~~~~~~~~~~~~
 The Scale Out use case shows how users/network operators can add Virtual Network Function Components (VNFCs) as part of a VF Module that has been instantiated in the Service model, in order to increase capacity of the network.
-ONAP Dublin release supports scale out with manual trigger by directly calling SO APIs and closed-loop-enabled automation from Policy.
-For Dublin, the APPC controller is used to demonstrate accepting request from SO to execute the Scale Out operation.
-APPC can be used to scale different VNF types, not only the VNF described in this document.
+ONAP El Alto release supports scale out with manual trigger by directly calling SO APIs and closed-loop-enabled automation from Policy.
+For El Alto, the APPC controller is used to demonstrate post-scaling VNF reconfiguration operations.
+APPC can handle different VNF types, not only the VNF described in this document.

 The figure below shows all the interactions that take place during scale out operations.